maidousj/old_blog/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.profilePic }})

-<p>A man who in pursuit of a Ph.D degree.
+<p>A man who is in pursuit of a Ph.D degree.
 Build this blog to record some knowledge or technique.</p>

 <h2>Skills</h2>